gilch/hissp/README.md

 you're better off defining the helper function in Python and importing it.
 You could handle the finally/else blocks similarly.
 See Drython's `Try()` for how to do it.
 Or just use Drython.
+Hebigo also implements one.
+If Hebigo is installed, you can import and use Hebigo's macros, even in Lissp, because they also take and return Hissp.

 > Isn't Hissp slower than Python?
 Isn't Python slow enough already?

-"Slow" only matters if it's in a bottleneck.
+"Slow" usually only matters if it's in a bottleneck.
-Hissp will often be slower than Python, because it compiles to a functional subset of Python that relies on defining and calling functions more.
+Hissp will often be slower than Python because it compiles to a functional subset of Python that relies on defining and calling functions more.
 Because Python is a multiparadigm language,